-If the concentrations obtained using the time-driven method with a 1 s water-quality time step are identical to those obtained for one of the other cases, the slope of the least-squares line relating the concentrations will be 1, the intercept will be 0, the adjusted R^2 will be 1, and the residuals for the fit will all be 0.
-From Table 3, the results for Networks N1, N2, and N3 show that of the three cases considered, the concentrations for TD1 are closest to those for ED3600.
-Also, the agreement improves going from TD300 to TD60 to ED3600.
-This improvement is what would be expected if the results for the time-driven approach are converging to those for the event-driven approach as the water-quality time step used for the time-driven approach decreases.
-For Network N4 there is a high degree of correlation between the concentrations obtained using the time-driven method with different time steps (cf. Fig. 9) and the quality of the fit is similar for all three cases considered.
+results for the time-driven approach are converging to those for the event-driven approach as the water-quality time step used for the time-driven approach decreases.
+For Network N4 there is a high degree of correlation between the concentrations obtained using the time-driven method with different time steps (cf. Fig. 8) and the quality of the fit is similar for all three cases considered.
 However, because the magnitude of the concentrations increases as the time step decreases, the slope of the least-squares line increases going from TD300 to TD60.